grdddj/done-for-today/plan.md

 ## Deep work

 Translations:
-- rebase on master
+- rebase and squash
-- fix foreign tests
+- minor fixes
-- regenerate order.json
+- add documentation for blob creation and usage
-- nightly tests
+- fix broken debug signature validation on hardware

-- put en into tests / regenerate fixtures
+Manufacturing tests:
-- TODO --- check all TODOs
+- download all the CSS/JS frameworks locally

 ## Other work